Asymptotics of $\ell_2$ Regularized Network Embeddings: Experiments

-\section{EXPERIMENTS}
+\section{Experiments}

-We now examine the performance in using regularized node2vec embeddings in two different downstream tasks, namely link prediction and node classification, and illustrate comparable if not superior performance to more complicated encoders for network embeddings.
-We perform experiments on three different citation network datasets, namely the Cora, CiteSeer and PubMedDiabetes datasets; Table~\ref{tab:datasets} gives a summary of the sizes and features each of the datasets.
+We now examine the performance in using regularized node2vec embeddings for link prediction and node classification tasks, and illustrate comparable, when not superior, performance to more complicated encoders for network embeddings.
+We perform experiments on the Cora, CiteSeer and PubMedDiabetes citation network datasets (see Appendix~\ref{sec:app:exps} for more details), which we use as they are commonly used benchmark datasets - see e.g \parencite{hamilton_inductive_2017,velickovic_deep_2018,kipf_variational_2016,hassani_contrastive_2020}.